kb-dk/the-way-we-thought-on-metadata/README.md

 for using at a practical level.)

 The metadata elements used for discovery are a part of a service user interface.
+The user queries the data, a search engine returns metadata that are *similar* to the query.
+The user analyse representations of the metadata description sets as surrogates for the actual content.
+I.e., (s)he try to find candidate description sets before actually retrieving the resource.

-Lagoze (1997) gives a discussion of how the role of the *description set* at the cognitive level in information retrieval.
-The *description set*s are usually what is presented to a user at search time in the result set.
-These sets comprises multiple property-value pairs that together form a surrogate to the user which is what he or she can use for evaluating or assessing a resource's suitability.
-The task for the user is to evaluate query agains the result set, candidate description sets and finally retrieve the resource.
+Lagoze (1997) gives a discussion of how the role of the *description set* at the cognitive level in information retrieval.  *Description sets* are what is presented to a user in the result set in the process of resource discovery.
+The sets comprises multiple property-value pairs that together form a surrogate to the user which is what he or she can use for evaluating or assessing a resource's suitability.

 ## References